compose-run/client/README.md

 ### Debugging

 The reducer function is owned by whoever created it.
-Any `console.log` calls or thrown errors inside the reducer will be streamed to that user's browser console if they are online.
+Any `console.log` calls or errors thrown inside the reducer will be streamed to that user's browser console if they are online.
 If not, those debug messages will be emailed to them.

-Compose discards any actions that do not return a new state or throw an error.
+Compose discards any actions that do not return a new state or throw an error, and leave the state unchanged.

 ## `magicLinkLogin`